 Irrigation water is pumped from the electric well pump located on the southeastern edge of the 30-acre portion of the property and delivered to the fields via underground concrete piping found throughout the property.
 Crops are irrigated above ground by means of flood, ditch, or sprinkler irrigation.
 Irrigation water is also occasionally pumped out of the Cosumnes River via a removable pump powered by a tractor power take-off.
-The current water uses are similar to what has been reported previously (Williams Wildland Consulting 2005).
+The current water uses are similar to what has been reported previously (Williams Wildland Consulting 2005; City of Elk Grove 2009, 2010).